VIEWS table has these columns:

 collation_connectionsystem variable when the view was created.

-If you then create a view that concatenates items, you might worry
+your queries.
+If you then create a view that concatenates items,

-become invalid.
+the view to become invalid.
 But this is not the case.
-No matter how you write
+No matter

 mysql> SET sql_mode = 'ANSI'; Query OK, 0 rows affected (0.00 sec) mysql> CREATE VIEW test.v AS SELECT 'a' || 'b' as col1; Query OK, 0 rows affected (0.00 sec) mysql> SELECT VIEW_DEFINITION FROM INFORMATION_SCHEMA.VIEWS WHERE TABLE_SCHEMA = 'test' AND TABLE_NAME = 'v'; +----------------------------------+ | VIEW_DEFINITION | +----------------------------------+ | select concat('a','b') AS `col1` | +----------------------------------+ 1 row in set (0.00 sec)